Learn How to Set Up an Urban Environment with Unreal Engine 5 | Far From Home Part II

 Making Of / 04 July 2020

-Feedback based on the previous crate.
+Feedback was based on the previous crate.

 Texturing: